 Witch hazel is a natural astringent, which means it contracts your skin’s tissues and reduces the production of sweat.
 Most commercial witch hazel extracts also include rubbing alcohol, which helps fight odor-causing bacteria that like to hang out in your armpits.

 Fight back against armpit odor by dousing a cotton ball with witch hazel and rubbing it on your underarms after showering or bathing for an easy-to-apply home remedy for body odor.

 Apple cider vinegar is naturally acidic and has antimicrobial properties.
-You can find this home remedy for body odor in the grocery store.
+You can find this home remedy for armpit odor in the grocery store.
 It neutralizes the environment in your underarm area and destroys smelly bacteria.
 Using apple cider vinegar regularly can help prevent bacteria from accumulating in your armpits.

 Dip a cotton ball in a small bowl of apple cider vinegar and apply it to your underarms twice a day.

 Lemon juice is another highly acidic ingredient that doubles as a home remedy for body odor.
 It reduces the pH of your skin and makes it uninhabitable for bacteria.

 Take half a lemon and rub it directly on your armpits.
 Repeat once daily until you notice an improvement in your armpit odor.
 If you have sensitive skin, mix the juice of half a lemon with half a cup of water to dilute it.